juanmcasillas/twichdrone/README.md

 This project implements a two wheel driven drone, controlled via WiFi with a portable device, using a browser via standard HTML & JS code.

 Note that mjpg-streamer is another project (see https://github.com/jacksonliam/mjpg-streamer for details).

+See the blog entry for more info, details & howtos (http://blog.capitanpenurias.com/2017/04/raspberry-pi-arduino-twichdrone.html)